DeFi

 EVM based blockchains

 There are many projects that have launched a fully EVM compatible layer one blockchain which is based on a code fork of Ethereum.
 One good example is Binance Smart Chain network.
-The main difference is that it uses Proof of Stake consensus mechanism compared to the Proof of Work used in Ethereum.

 Then there are fully EVM compatible layer one chain that which is a non-Ethereum fork.
 For example Telos EVM network.